Meycauayan: Government

+Local government

 The Sangguniang Panlungsod is the legislature of the government of Meycauayan.
 As defined by the Local Government Code of 1991, the legislatures have legislative and quasi-judicial powers and functions.
 The members of the Sangguniang Panlungsod, often referred to as councilors are either elected or ex-officio and includes a city's vice mayor who serves as the presiding officer.

 Past officials

 Economy

 The City of Meycauayan is the economic, industrial, commercial, financial and educational center of southern Bulacan.
 The city is known for its jewelry and leather industries.
 For years, Meycauayan has been the hub of jewelry production in the Philippines and in Asia.
 It is known for its low-priced jewelries.
 The locality also produces leather goods.
 Shoes, bags and every kind of leather product has been traditionally manufactured here.
 A number of leather tanneries still operate in Meycauayan, which over the years have converted the city into a hub for leather goods.

 In 2016, the total net income for Meycauayan is worth Php 6.875 billion, making it the richest in the province of Bulacan and 18th-highest-income city in the Philippines.